IKOR-GmbH/sip-framework/docs/declarative.md

 ## How to build

-Building one adapter requires all previously mentioned concept to be implemented.
+Building one adapter requires implementation of previously mentioned concepts.

 ### Integration Scenarios

-In order to create a scenario first we need to extend IntegrationScenarioBase.
+In order to create a scenario first we need to create a class which extends IntegrationScenarioBase.
-Then, annotate the class with @IntegrationScenario and fill in the required fields:
+Then, annotate it with @IntegrationScenario and fill in the required fields:

 - *scenarioId* - unique identifier of a scenario, used in connectors to link them
 - *requestModel* - represents the common domain model, that both integration sides communicate through